Tesla in Autopilot mode crashes into parked police cruiser

 Cota said the luxury electric car crashed in almost the same place as another Tesla about a year ago.
 The driver, he said, also pointed to the Autopilot system as being engaged.

-More: Tesla, Uber crashes spotlight automatic emergency braking.
-Here's what it won't do.

-Also: After a Tesla crash, more doubts drivers can be trusted with driver-assist tech such as AutoPilot

 The crash comes as Tesla has been facing scrutiny involving Autopilot.
-Since March, a driver died when his Model X SUV hit the center divider in Mountain View, Calif., while in Autopilot mode.
+Since March, a driver died when his Model X SUV hit a safety barrier in Mountain View, Calif., while in Autopilot mode.
 And another driver in Salt Lake City was injured in a crash when her car hit a parked fire truck.
 In both cases.
 Tesla says.

 Regarding the latest crash, Tesla issued a statement, saying: "When using Autopilot, drivers are continuously reminded of their responsibility to keep their hands on the wheel and maintain control of the vehicle at all times."